-Landscaping is evolving quickly nowadays, as policies and laws evolve at many levels, and it is becoming more common to have open access to scientific publications as well as to other research outputs like software and data.
-As mentioned in section 5, research evaluation is the tool to reinforce the basis of the Open Science political and legal framework, enabling it to reach its final goals, and, thus, spreading its benefits everywhere.
-Evaluation happens every day at every level, from the selection of collaborators to the recruitment and career evolutions, and include research funding decisions.
-Research evaluation is not the only keystone to enhance Open Science implementation, there is also a needed to develop the infrastructures in which the outputs are accessible and reutilisable, as well as the supporting services to accompany the researchers.
-These items (research evaluation practices, infrastructures and services) are evolving to adapt to this, somehow new, Open Science context, both at supra-national level (e.g. EOSC) and at national and local levels which include the evolutions of Universities and other research performing institutions.
+Landscaping is evolving quickly nowadays, as policies and laws evolve at many levels, and it is becoming more common to have free/open access to scientific publications as well as to other research outputs like software and data.
+As mentioned in section 4, research evaluation is the tool to reinforce the basis of the Open Science political and legal framework, enabling it to reach its final goals, and, thus, spreading its benefits everywhere.

-Would have been more established this Open Science framework, the The Lancet retracted publication would have neither been co-authored31, nor passed the peer-reviewed stage, or accepted by editors for publication.
+Evaluation happens every day at every level, from the selection of collaborators to the recruitment and career evolutions, including as well peer reviewed publications and research funding decisions.
+Research evaluation is not the only keystone to enhance Open Science implementation, there is also a need to develop the infrastructures in which the outputs are accessible and reusable, as well as the supporting services to accompany the researchers.
+These items (research evaluation practices, infrastructures and services) are evolving to adapt to this, somehow new, Open Science context, both at supra-national level (e.g. UNESCO, EOSC) and at national and local levels which include the evolutions of Universities and other research performing institutions.
+Would have been more established this Open Science framework, the The Lancet retracted publication would have neither been co-authored36, nor passed the peer-reviewed stage, or been accepted by editors for publication.